 Men’s Cocktail Attire Shoes and Socks

 Get yourself a pair of formal dress shoes, keep them clean and shiny, and make sure they match with the rest of your outfit.
-As for the socks, they should always come up over the calf so as to cover your leg skin even when you’re sitting down.
+As for the socks, they should always come up over the calf so as to cover your leg skin even when you’re sitting down (unless opting for loafers).
 Patterns on the socks are acceptable, permitted they still blend elegantly with your jacket and trousers.
 Now you’re looking sharp from head to toe!

 This article is part of our Suited and Booted Series